Attractions in Queen Elizabeth National Park Uganda

 Artisanal miners have mined salt from this rich lake for centuries.
 They use evaporation pans, a simple method to earn a living.
 Yet, this activity carries risks for the miners.

 When in this park, learn how people of all genders traditionally harvest salt from Katwe Crater Lake.
 It’s a unique experience full of wonder.
 Machines were to be used in salt mining at Katwe Saline Crater Lake.
 The factory didn’t launch as planned.
-Technical issues were overlooked when setting up the abandoned salt-processing plant in Katwe.
+Some technical issues were not considered during the setup of the abandoned salt-processing plant in Katwe.

 Many birds and mammals from Queen National Park visit Katwe Saline Lake.
 They come to enjoy the salt-flavored grass and to drink the salt extracted from Lake Katwe.
 On your safari around Katwe-Kabatoro.
 You will see buffalo, hippo, and migratory birds like flamingos.
 This salt town in Kasese is important for both locals and park authorities.